wnfs-wg/spec/spec/shared-private-data.md

 # 0 Abstract

 There are several cases where we need to exchange private data asynchronously when the other party may be offline.
-The shared private data extension allows a file system's owner to deposit messages encrypted with a recipient's public key on their private forest.
+The shared private data extension allows a file system's owner to deposit asymmetrically encrypted messages so they can be picked up by the recipient when they come online.
 A recipient will then periodically - or after being prompted - scan the sender's private forest for payloads they can decrypt.
 These encrypted payloads contain secrets giving read access and/or [UCANs](https://ucan.xyz) giving write access to parts of the owner's public or private file system.

 # 1 Exchange Keys

 To share information with a user that's offline we make use of asymmetric encryption.
-All WNFS users widely distribute a list of public 2048-bit RSA public keys - their non-exportable "exchange keys" - as `did:key:` DIDs at a well-known location: A list under `exchange` at the root of WNFS next to `public` and `private`.
+All WNFS users widely distribute a list of 2048-bit RSA public keys - their non-exportable "exchange keys" - as `did:key:` DIDs at a well-known location: A list under `exchange` at the root of WNFS next to `public` and `private`.
 See [the rationale](/rationale/shared-private-data.md#exchange-key-location) for more information.

 These RSA keys are used to encrypt a share payload for a recipient.
 This share payload contains a pointer to a private node and the symmetric key to decrypt it.